-The following images indicate the location of the display-assembly cable and display-assembly hinges and provide a visual representation of the installation procedure.
+The following images indicate the location of the display assembly and provide a visual representation of the installation procedure.

 - 1. Slide the palm-rest and keyboard assembly under the display-assembly hinges. - 2.
-Align the screw holes on the palm-rest assembly with the screw holes on the right and left display-assembly hinges. - 3.
-Replace the four screws (M2.5x5.5) that secure the left hinge to the system board and the palm-rest and keyboard assembly. - 4.
-Replace the four screws (M2.5x5.5) that secure the right hinge to the system board and the palm-rest and keyboard assembly. - 5.
+Align the screw holes on the palm-rest assembly with the screw holes on the display hinges. - 3.
+Replace the three screws (M2.5x4.5) that secure the left hinge to the system board and the palm-rest and keyboard assembly. - 4.
+Replace the three screws (M2.5x4.5) that secure the right hinge to the system board and the palm-rest and keyboard assembly. - 5.
 Align the screw holes on the display-assembly cable holder with the screw holes on the palm-rest and keyboard assembly. - 6.
-Connect the touchscreen cable and camera cable to the display-assembly cable . - 7.
-Replace the two screws (M1.6x3) that secure the display-assembly cable holder to the palm-rest and keyboard assembly.
+Replace the three screws (M1.2x2) that secure the display-assembly cable holder to the palm-rest and keyboard assembly.

-i NOTE: Apply gentle torque when tightening the two screws (M1.6x3) to avoid damaging the screw threads.
+(i) NOTE: Apply gentle torque when tightening the three screws (M1.2x2) to avoid damaging the screw threads.

-- 8. Align the screw holes on the display-assembly cable bracket with the screw holes on the system board. - 9.
-Tighten the three captive screws that secure the display-assembly cable bracket to the system board.
+- 7. Connect the camera cable and the display cable to the system board. - 8.
+Align the screw holes on the display-assembly cable bracket with the screw holes on the system board and tighten the three captive screws (M1.6x2).